 .
 Due to the same reason, the Italian trade depends on the manufacturing sector.

 .
-It has become famous around the world with its unique brands, such as Armani, Valentino, Versace, Benetton, Prada, FIAT, Lancia, Alfa Romeo, Maserati and Lamborghini.
+It has become famous around the world with its unique brands, such as Armani, Valentino, Versace, Benetton, Prada, FIAT, Lancia, Alfa Romeo, Maserati, and Lamborghini.
 With these products, Italy

 Imports in Italy

 from the energy sector, such as oil, is that it has very few oil deposits.
 Because it also has a strong lack of minerals and metals, it is mandatory for the country to import them in order to manufacture goods.

 Products imported by Italy and top countries Italy imports from

 imports fuels that represent 17 percent of the total imports, motor vehicles, representing around 10 percent, raw minerals, also 10 percent, chemicals with a 9 percent import rate, food, with a 7 percent rate and electronic devices, with an 8 percent rate.

-In terms of countries, Italy imports from Germany, France, China, Netherlands and Spain.
+In terms of countries, Italy imports from Germany, France, China, Netherlands, and Spain.

 Exports in Italy

-In 2008, Italy experienced a decrease in the total global trade volumes, but that did not affect the economy that maintained a strong position, being ranked eighth in the world for export volumes.
+Before the economic crisis, Italy experienced a decrease in the total global trade volumes, but that did not affect the economy that maintained a strong position, being ranked eighth in the world for export volumes.